Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 Variational particle filters use a dynamical system approach to transform a set of Monte Carlo samples $\xb[e]$ from the prior distribution into samples $\xa[e]$ from the posterior distribution \cite{Taghvaei_2019_particle-flow-accelerated,Jordan_1998_FokkerPlanck,Stuart_2020_gradient-EnKF,Daum_2011_particle-flow,Reich_2021_FokkerPlanck,Reich_2010_localization}.
 Here, the particles move in state space, according to a differential equation in artificial time $\syt$, such that the underlying probability distributions evolve from the prior to the posterior.
 Two approaches to moving the particles have been proposed.
 One approach formulates a flow over a finite time interval $\syt \in [0,1]$, starts with the prior distribution at $\syt = 0$, and reaches the posterior distribution at $\syt = 1$ \cite{Reich_2012_Gauss-mixture}.
 A second approach formulates a flow over an interval $\syt \in [0,\infty)$, and maps any initial distribution to the posterior distribution asymptotically when $\syt \to \infty$.
 Examples of such filters include the Stein variational gradient descent \cite{Liu_2016_Stein,Liu_2017_Stein}, the mapping particle filter \cite{Hu_2020_mapping-PF,Pulido_2019_mapping-PF}, interacting Langevin diffusions \cite{Stuart_2020_gradient-EnKF}, and Fokker-Planck particle systems \cite{Reich_2021_FokkerPlanck}.
 In this work, we generalize the second approach and propose the Variational Fokker-Planck (VFP) framework for data assimilation.

 The main idea of the VFP approach is as follows.
 The initial configuration of the system is a set of particles \cref{eq:ensemble-definition} drawn from the prior distribution $\xb[e] \sim \PB$.
 The particles move under the flow of a McKean-Vlasov-It\^{o} process, and their underlying distribution evolves according to the corresponding Fokker-Planck equation~\cite{Kolmogoroff_1931_FPE}.
-This McKean-Vlasov-It\^{o} process is defined such as to push the particles towards becoming samples of the posterior distribution $\xa[e] \sim\PA$.
-This idea is illustrated in \cref{fig:density-flows}.
+This McKean-Vlasov-It\^{o} process is defined such as to push the particles towards becoming samples of the posterior distribution $\xa[e] \sim\PA$. {This ensemble $\Xenssyt$, evolving in synthetic time $\syt$, is referred to as the current (or intermediate) ensemble; each particle from this ensemble is a sample of the current (or intermediate) distribution, i.e. $\xsyt^{[e]} \sim q_\syt$.} This idea is illustrated in \cref{fig:density-flows}.
 The prior/background particles are depicted by the circles whose density is shown by the dashed line.
 These particles flow towards the observation under an optimal McKean-Vlasov-It\^{o} process depicted by colored lines.
 The final positions of the particles are marked by diamonds, with the dash-dotted line around the analysis particles representing the posterior distribution.